Practice Exercise: Working with Large and Compressed Files

 - Use the

-command to display the first 10 lines oflarge_file.txt
+headcommand to display the first 10 lines oflarge_file.txt. - Use the

 Task 3: Compressing and Decompressing Files